nicolasdamians/SimplePHPGal-RCE.py/README.md

 # SimplePHPGal-RCE.py RFI --> RCE
-Simple PHP Photo Gallery 0.7 is vulnerable to Unauthenticated RFI.
+Simple PHP Photo Gallery 0.7 and Simple PHP Photo Gallery 0.8 is vulnerable to Unauthenticated RFI.
 This script will attempt to turn that into RCE by automatically hosting a PHP reverse shell and then calling that shell back.
 The attacker still needs to catch the shell with netcat or something similar.

+### You may need to change the port to something other than 4444 maybe try ports that the machine has open. ;)

 Credit: https://www.exploit-db.com/exploits/48424